Franz Liszt: Performing style

 [I]n order to wring bravos from the public that is always slow, in its awesome simplicity, to comprehend beautiful things, I had no qualms about changing the tempos of the pieces or the composers' intentions.
 In my arrogance I even went so far as to add a host of rapid runs and cadenzas, which, by securing ignorant applause for me, sent me off in the wrong directionone that I fortunately knew enough to abandon quickly. ...
 Now I no longer divorce a composition from the era in which it was written, and any claim to embellish or modernize the works of earlier periods seems just as absurd for a musician to make as it would be for an architect, for example, to place a Corinthian capital on the columns of an Egyptian temple.

+This view on the topic of virtuosity is highlighted in Alan Walker's Liszt biography The Virtuoso Years, citing Liszt's 1840 obituary for Paganini:

+May the artist of the future gladly and readily decline to play the conceited and egotistical role which we hope has had in Paganini its last brilliant representative.
+May he set his goal within, and not outside, himself, and be the means of virtuosity, and not its end.
+May he constantly keep in mind that, though the saying is "Noblesse oblige!", in a far higher degree than nobility—génie oblige!

 Despite his apparent contrition, however, Liszt did continue to make large interpretive changes while performing, although he would be more concerned with fidelity to the score and composer's intentions later in life.
 He would be more open to pupils revising his own compositions, and he himself often produced different versions of his works over the course of his lifetime.
 This attitude was in keeping with the shift in audience preferences that began in the 1830s, which started to favour a faithfully rendered memorised performance over the improvisation that Liszt employed in these years.

 Certain information about Liszt's style can be inferred from the writings of his many pupils.
 Musicologist Kenneth Hamilton identifies several themes which occurred through Liszt's teachings, including avoiding excessive sentimentality, imagining the orchestration of the piece, flexibility of tempo, and the importance of a sense of music.
-Amy Fay studied under Liszt in his later life, 18691875, and her writings align with Boissier's four decades earlier.
+Amy Fay studied with Liszt in his later life, 18691875, and her writings align with Boissier's four decades earlier.
 She also notes that Liszt kept his fingers close to the keyboard to achieve a better legato, and that Liszt discouraged unnecessary hand movements, in contrast to his flamboyant gestures during his prime.
 Notes by his pupil Pauline Fichtener in the 1870s again stress freedom and flexibility of the wrist.